Marco-Christiani/rl-cov/README.md

   - **Action space should be symmetric around 0, need to fix this**
 - Implement minimum reweight delta (i.e. change in 1% shouldnt trigger trades)
 - Feature engineering
+- Use minvar weights, GMV, risk ratio measurment (ideally close to 1)

 ## Notes